ITS-PAWAN-SRIVASTAVA/TOURMATEAI/README.md

 •	Dialogflow: A natural language processing platform used for creating the interactive chatbot feature.
 •	Waitress: A production-quality WSGI server to run the application smoothly.

 Installation
 •	To run TourMateAI locally, follow these steps:
 •	Ensure you have Python installed on your system.
 •	Install the required packages using pip.
 •	Set up a MySQL database and configure the connection details.
 •	Clone the repository and run the application.
-•	For detailed instructions, refer to the project’s documentation.
+•	Navigate to the project directory in your terminal.
+•	Run the `app.py` file: python app.py
+•	Open your web browser and go to `http://127.0.0.1:5000/` to access the TourMateAI web application.

 Conclusion
 TourMateAI is an innovative solution for travelers looking to streamline their trip planning process.
 By combining user-friendly features with powerful AI technology, it offers a personalized experience that caters to individual preferences and needs.
 Whether you're planning a solo adventure, a family vacation, or a business trip, TourMateAI is here to make your travel planning efficient and enjoyable.